Troubleshooting

 Step 4

 At the prompt, enter ./toolkit/toolkit.sh upgrade.
-CDO will determine if you need an upgrade and upgrade the toolkit.
+Security Cloud Control will determine if you need an upgrade and upgrade the toolkit.
 Ensure that no errors were reported in the console.

 Step 5